ibmppl/ibmppl/docs/ppl/developer_guide.md

 ###How to add tests/apps to PPL code base?

 Test codes for PPL are organized as follows:
-# ${PPL_ROOT}/apps: for applications that use PPL library
+- apps: for applications that use PPL library
-# ${PPL_ROOT}/tests: for simple tests developed to unit test PPL library functionality
+- tests: for simple tests developed to unit test PPL library

 All test case must have the following targets using Make:
-# make all: to build the binary
+- `make all`: to build the binary
-# make run: to run the binary
+- `make run`: to run the binary
-# make VERIFY=1 all: to build the binary for self verification
+- `make VERIFY=1 all`: to build the binary for self verification
-# make verify: to run the binary and verify results
+- `make verify`: to run the binary and verify results
-# make clean: to cleanup generated files
+- `make clean`: to cleanup generated files

-The makefile structure all share a common root at ${PPL_ROOT}/common.mk
+The makefile structure all share a common root at `${PPL_ROOT}/common.mk`

-Here is an example Makefile (from apps/gShell):
+Here is an example Makefile (from `apps/gShell`):

 ```bash
 # ROOT indicate the top-level directory of PPL